Antsevs/LogicDevicesProgramming/README.md

   Contains VHDL and block diagram files created during classroom instruction.

 - **Labs/**
   Includes lab exercises designed to reinforce concepts in digital design, such as combinational logic, sequential circuits, and finite state machines.
+Each lab has a report included, which explains intent, code, simulation data, and results.

 - **Project/**
   Final course project files using VHDL or block diagrams.